abdelhousni/Public-Guides/Vagrant+WSL2+Hyper-V.md

 # Vagrant With Windows, WSL2 and Hyper-V
-To say getting this particular configuration working is a pain in the ass is a understatement.
+To say getting this configuration working is a pain in the ass is an understatement.
 However, once it is working correctly you gain access to tools like Ansible and full performance VMs inside Windows.
-This guide covers the steps I followed to get things working correctly with this particular configuration.
-It is possible that something may not work for you however I have been able to reproduce this sucess on two Windows 11 Pro machines and expect this to work for others.
+This guide covers the steps I followed to get things working correctly with this configuration.
+It is possible that something may not work for you however I have been able to reproduce this success on two Windows 11 Pro machines and expect this to work for others.

-This guide assumes basic knowledge of Windows and Linux systems and how Vagrant operates and you might need to do some additonal troubleshooting.
+This guide assumes basic knowledge of Windows and Linux systems and how Vagrant operates.
+Due to the difficulty of setting this up you may need to do some additional troubleshooting

 ## Requirements
 * Windows Professional - Hyper-V can only be installed on Windows Professional systems or higher